tinne26/kage-desk/docs/tutorials/intro/07_images.md

 ```
 *(Full program available at [examples/intro/color-swap](https://github.com/tinne26/kage-desk/blob/main/examples/intro/color-swap))*

 Don't tell me you forgot about *swizzling*!
+I told you in chapter 2 that I would ask again!
 So simple and yet so cool!
 </details>